-".net", ".in", ".co.in", ".org.in" etc. does not affect the domain name for the purpose of determining whether it is identical or confusingly similar [Relevant Decisions: Magnum Piering, Inc. v.
+The Complainant first used the mark 'DELL' in 1984 [more than 30 years ago] and started using it in India in 1993.
+The Complainant has valid and subsisting trademark registrations for the mark 'DELL' in India.
+The disputed domain name contains the entirety of the Complainant's trademark 'DELL'.
+Furthermore, the addition of the country-code top-level domain ".in" is irrelevant in determining whether the disputed domain name is confusingly similar to the Complainant's mark.
+It is well established that the specific top-level domain, such as ".com", ".net", ".in", ".net.in", ".co.in", ".org.in", etc. does not affect the domain name for the purpose of determining whether it is identical or confusingly similar [Relevant Decisions: Magnum Piering, Inc. v.
 The Mudjackers and Garwood S. Wilson, Sr., WIPO Case No. D2000-1525; Rollerblade, Inc. v.
 Chris McCrady, WIPO Case No. D2000-0429; Aon PLC and Ors. v.
-Guanrui, INDRP/633].
+Guanrui, INDRP/63;, Nike Inc. v.
+Nike Innovative CV Zhaxia, INDRP/804].
 It is a well-established principle that once the Complainant makes a prima facie case showing that a Respondent lacks the rights to the domain name at issue, the Respondent must come forward with the proof that it has some legitimate interest in the domain name to rebut this presumption.
 The Respondent's Default The INDRP Rules of Procedure require under Rule 13(b) that the arbitrator must ensure that each party is given a fair opportunity to present its case.
 Rule 13(b) reads as follows "The Arbitrator shall at all times treat the Parties with equality and provide each one of them with a fair opportunity to present their case."
 Rule 17 empowers the Arbitrator to proceed with an ex parte decision in case any party does not comply with the time limits or fails to reply against the complaint.
 Rule 17 reads as follows: "In event any party breaches the provisions of INDRP rules and/or directions of the Arbitrator, the matter can be decided ex-parte by the Arbitrator and such arbitral award shall be binding in accordance to law."
 The Respondent was given notice of this administrative proceeding in accordance with the Rules.
 The .IN Registry discharged its responsibility under Rule 2(a) to employ reasonably available means calculated to achieve actual notice to the Respondent of the Complaint.
-As previously indicated, the Respondent failed to file any reply to the Complaint and has not sought to answer the Complainant's assertions, evidence or contentions in any manner.
+As previously indicated; the Respondent failed to file any reply to the Complaint and has not sought to answer the Complainant's assertions, evidence or contentions in any manner.
 The Panel finds that the Respondent has been given a fair opportunity to present his case.
 The 'Rules' under paragraph 13(a) provides that the Arbitrator shall decide the Complaint on the basis of the statements and documents submitted in accordance with the INDRP and any law that the Arbitrator deems fit to be applicable.
 In accordance with the Rules, paragraph 17, the Arbitrator may draw such inferences as are appropriate from the Respondent's failure to reply to the Complainant's assertions and evidence or to otherwise contest the Complaint.
-In the circumstances, the Arbitrator's / Panel's decision is based upon the Complainant's assertions and evidence and inferences drawn from the Respondent's failure to reply.
-The issues involved in the dispute The Complainant in their complaint have invoked paragraph 4 of the INDRP which reads:
+In the circumstances, the Arbitrator's/Panel's decision is based upon the Complainant's assertions and evidence and inferences drawn from the Respondent's failure to reply.
+The issues involved in the dispute The Complainant in its complaint has invoked paragraph 4 of the INDRP which reads: